tmoesl/customer-demand-analysis/README.md

 6. **Expand Revenue Opportunities**
    - **Insight**: Top-performing restaurants generate a significant portion of total orders and revenue.
    - **Strategy**: Expand partnerships with these restaurants and explore new revenue streams like premium memberships and targeted advertising.
-   - **Business Metrics**: Gross Merchandise Value, Revenue Growth, Order Volume, Profit Margin.
+   - **Business Metrics**: GMV, Revenue Growth, Order Volume, Profit Margin.

 7. **Restaurant Development**
    - **Insight**: Most restaurants have fewer than 10 orders, struggling to attract customers.